ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 ## Built-in browser validation

-There is a web standard for [client-side form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation), which is virtually effortless to use with Superforms:
+There is a web standard for [client-side form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation), which doesn't require JavaScript and is virtually effortless to use with Superforms:

 ### constraints